 Meadow Mountain is one of the more popular Deep Creek Lake hiking trails—and considering its relatively long length, that speaks volumes about the beauty you’ll find along the way.
 You can pick it up from the rockier Beckman’s Trail, or start from the entrance by the parking lot.
 The trail is fairly relaxing, with less scrambling on rocky surfaces than other hikes.

 The trail is accessible year-round, but there are two times of the year in particular you should plan your visit.
-Autumn is an easy choice thanks to the colorful changing leaves, but abundant wildflower blooms make spring a nice time to stop by, too.
+Autumn is an easy choice, thanks to the vibrant leaves, but abundant wildflower blooms in the spring are not to be missed.
 You don’t have to go at it alone, either—as long as they’re leashed, your canine companions can explore the trail with you!
 Be sure to browse our pet-friendly Deep Creek Lake vacation rentals to find the perfect spot for you and your dog.

 Length: 7.4 miles, loop

-The Potomac-Garrett State Forest, Lostland Run is well worth the trip from Deep Creek Lake cabins.
-Tucked away in the trees is Lostland Run Trail: a seven-mile hike takes around four hours, but what you’ll see along the way more than make up for the distance.
+The Potomac-Garrett State Forest is about 20 minutes from our Deep Creek Lake cabins.
+Tucked away in the trees is Lostland Run Trail: a seven-mile hike that requires around four hours.
+What you’ll see along the way more than makes up for the distance.
 Along with gorgeous foliage, the trail runs alongside the Lostland Run creek, providing the relaxing sound of rushing water as you get closer to the marquee views at the top.
-Whether you’re here for the breathtaking Cascade Falls or the river and mountain views atop the Potomac Overlook, it’s a hike you’ll look back on fondly.
+Whether you’re here for the breathtaking Cascade Falls, or the river and mountain views atop the Potomac Overlook, it’s a hike you’ll look back on fondly.

 Length: 1 mile, loop